 Organization Offering Family Mental Health Peer Support Services:

 Santa Clara County Office of Family Affairs – Call 408-792-2166 The Office of Family Affairs assists families in navigating the Santa Clara County behavioral health system of care, and have an understanding of the other County systems, such as the Jail and Mental Health Court.
-They offer direct support, information and education with the goal of providing recovery and hope.
-You can also email specific family peer support worker: Juan Perez, Mental Health Peer Support Worker, Family WRAP® Group Facilitator en Español, Santa Clara County Behavioral Health Services Department, Office of Family Affairs, E-mail: juan.perez@hhs.sccgov.org
+They offer direct support, information and education with the goal of providing recovery and hope. for help with court issues, you can also email Juan Perez (Office of Family Affairs Mental Health Peer Support Worker & Family WRAP® Group Facilitator en Español) at juan.perez@hhs.sccgov.org